nautobot/nautobot/nautobot/docs/installation/nautobot.md

 ```

 !!! hint
-    If you are using MySQL as your database backend, use `pip3 install nautobot[mysql]` to install Nautobot and the `mysqlclient` library together!
+    If you are using MySQL as your database backend, use `pip3 install "nautobot[mysql]"` to install Nautobot and the `mysqlclient` library together!

 ### Install MySQL client library